 I never did like the massive wave of retrospectives that many other weblogs, news sources, television programs and Internet web sites like to run.
 In that vein, there will be no “best of 2018” — or worst of 2018, for that matter — by me here at The Gate; although I do refer back to pertinent articles throughout the rest of the year.

 I never really understood the purpose of such retrospectives, as to me they are similar to those television programs which usually have at least one episode per year where an episode is introduced and treated like it is “new”; but instead contains mostly clippings of previously-viewed episodes in an attempt — usually a poor one at that — to loosely tie together a story.
 They are called clip shows.

 Unless there is a good reason for it, I do not ever want to see The Gate emulate a “clip show.”

 Although I am not averse to looking back — after all, we do learn from the past — moving forward into the future is of primary importance.
 Two things which are important to Randy Petersen pertaining to staying positive is now and the future.
-I already have at least two trips planned for traveling in 2018 — and, of course, I will share my experiences with you.
+I already have at least one trip planned for traveling in 2019 — and, of course, I will share my experiences with you.